telerik/xaml-docs/getting-started/installation/installation-system-requirements-wpf.md

 	* [.NET 4.6.2](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net462) to [.NET 4.8](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48)
 	* [.NET 6](https://dotnet.microsoft.com/download/dotnet/6.0)
 	* [.NET 7](https://dotnet.microsoft.com/download/dotnet/7.0)

+	As of 2024 Q4 (November), we will deprecate the Telerik dlls built against .NET 7.
+This decision is rooted in our dedication to align with Microsoft’s recommended framework versions so that our products leverage the latest advancements in technology, security, and performance.

 	* [.NET 8](https://dotnet.microsoft.com/download/dotnet/8.0)

 * __SQL Server 2008 Express__ (optional).
 Download the latest version from [here](https://www.microsoft.com/en-us/sql-server/sql-server-2019).